-In the 2017-18 season, Mason Gates* returns as a member of OSJ’s resident company, appearing as Prunier in Puccini’s La rondine, the Steersman in Wagner’s The Flying Dutchman, and Gastone in Verdi’s La traviata.
-Last season, Mr. Gates performed the role of Jonathan Dale in Puts and Campbell’s Silent Night, and made his company debut as Don Curzio in the 2015-16 production of The Marriage of Figaro.
+Mason Gates* returns as a member of OSJ’s resident company in the 2018-19 season, appearing as Beppe in Leoncavallo’s Pagliacci, Flask in the company premiere of Heggie’s Moby-Dick, and Goro in Puccini’s Madama Butterfly.
+Last season, Mr. Gates appeared as Prunier in Puccini’s La rondine, the Steersman in Wagner’s The Flying Dutchman, and Gastone in Verdi’s La traviata.
+Other OSJ roles performed include Jonathan Dale in Puts and Campbell’s Silent Night, and his company debut as Don Curzio in the 2015-16 production of The Marriage of Figaro.

 He received his Bachelor’s of Music from Brigham Young University in Utah, and his Master’s of Music from the San Francisco Conservatory of Music.
 A two-time recipient of the encouragement award from the Metropolitan Opera National Council Auditions, Mr. Gates was also a festival artist at Utah Festival Artist two years in a row, as well as a Vocal Fellow at the esteemed Music Academy of the West.